orchestral/docs/src/contributing.md

 ### Pull Request for Bugfixes

 Pull requests for bugs may be sent without creating any proposal issue.
-If you believe that you know of a solution for a bug that has been filed on Github, please leave a comment detailing your proposed fix.
+If you believe that you know of a solution for a bug that has been filed on GitHub, please leave a comment detailing your proposed fix.

 ### Unit Testing